Smoking is a significant public health issue in Scotland and a leading cause of preventable ill health, premature death and disability.

 - there has been a small increase in the number of pregnant women stopping smoking using tailored NHS stop smoking services.

-You can download the review of ‘Creating a tobacco-free generation: A Tobacco Control Strategy for Scotland’.
+You can download the full review of ‘Creating a tobacco-free generation: A Tobacco Control Strategy for Scotland’ on this site.

 We have also researched the impact of the strategy from the point of view of tobacco control experts.
 The aim of this research was to seek their views on the impact of the strategy and suggestions for future actions.